 Carnage Continued: Montezuma National Wildlife…Place

 Apparently little has changed since 2017, when the Montezuma National Wildlife Refuge thought it might be a good idea to devote each spring and summer to cultivating duck-friendly vegetation, hoping to attract large numbers of the waterfowl during the fall migration.
 Sounds good on paper perhaps, but in practice this creates a wildlife nightmare.
 In order to provide sufficient acreage for their duck-food garden, the wetlands are drained down to mudflats, killing off the water-dwelling fish, amphibians, and reptiles in the process.
-With the aquatic food chain destroyed, both the migratory and resident wildlife that depend on on it are starved or otherwise driven away.
+With the aquatic food chain destroyed, the food web collapses, and both the migratory and resident wildlife that depend on on it are driven away.
 The number of ducks lured to the refuge by this tactic will vary by year, but those that do show up arrive just in time for New York’s duck-hunting season.

 I wrote about this in some detail back in 2021 and despite the uproar it created, MNWR continues their frequent duck-food gardening; however, now they attempt to minimize the backlash with a forewarning posted to their page on the USFWS website.
 Here we are told that draining the wetlands down to mudflats is not cruel, it’s a harmless “draw down” that “refreshes the marsh.”
 This is “done every 5-7 years” (despite my personal observation of its annual occurrence for the most part of the past 7).
 “We only drain one large pool at a time in order to maintain habitat for migratory birds and other wildlife.”
 Finally, “[w]hile it may inconvenience wildlife observation opportunities,” the animals are never really in danger because “we have over 10,000 acres and neighboring state land also has about 10,000 acres,” where “[w]ildlife will find suitable habitat” (not an option, though, for the animals they kill as the marshes are “refreshed”).